-On March 13, 2020, ASB, like all schools in Spain, was forced to close our campus in order to combat the spread of the coronavirus.
-Overnight, teachers and students of all ages had to adapt to a curriculum delivered 100% online.
+In the Spring of 2020, ASB, like all schools in Spain, was forced to close our campus in order to combat the spread of the coronavirus.
 Thankfully, ASB was prepared for the challenge.
 We were fortunate that many of the learning tools that we depended on for delivering our curriculum, such as Google Classroom, Seesaw, ManageBac, and others, were already widely used by our students, and accessible to parents, before we moved to a virtual school model, making for a more seamless transition.
 ASB was also proactive in February and early March reaching out to other international schools to learn from their experience operating virtual schools.

 This is not to say that the launch from in-school to virtual classrooms was without difficulties, but with regular student and parent surveys, as well as ongoing teacher professional development, we were able to make improvements from week to week, ensuring that our students continued to receive a challenging and engaging curriculum.